 Often, farm business owners desire to be goal-oriented.
-However, they may have trouble getting themselves and their teams together to put that desire into practice, Jim Soldan and Kelly Dobson tell Better Farming.
+However, they may have trouble getting themselves and their teams together to put that desire into practice, Jim Soldan and Kelly Dobson tell Better Pork.

 Soldan runs the Family Furrow.
 This Chilliwack, B.C.-based family business advisory company focuses on the people aspect of businesses to help farms find harmony and profitability.
 Dobson is the founder and performance coach at LeaderShift Inc. This Fairfax, Man.-based company supports small- and medium-sized agricultural businesses with coaching and development.

-These four experts helped outline the goal-setting process and how producers can use it to achieve both business success and personal satisfaction.
+These four experts help outline the goal-setting process and how producers can use it to achieve both business success and personal satisfaction.

 Before individuals set goals, “there is so much more, behind the scenes, that must be accomplished,” Soldan says.
 Those prerequisites include getting an accurate picture of the current state of the business and achieving buy-in from all employees.

 Goal setting has “to be a team approach.
 Everybody has to be involved,” he explains.
 Through “dialogue and people doing their homework,” you can establish a vision, mission and objectives.